 NOW IT’S TIME FOR YOU TO LOSE 10 POUNDS

 In this blog post, I’ve given you a day in the life of what I ate during Redbook’s Wedding Dress Challenge.
 I have detailed all the food I ate in one day which resulted in the loss of 10 pounds in a month.
 I do want you to keep in mind that my diet was created especially for me and that I am tall – 5’11” to be exact.
 So, I’m eating a bit more than those standard diets you see out there.
 However, you can still eat the foods I ate and lose weight.
-If you want to learn the exact foods I ate, my meal plans and my exercise routines, check out my eBook “The Busy Mom’s Guide on How to Lose Weight Fast: How Redbook Magazine Help Me Lose 18 Pounds“.
+If you want to learn the exact diet I am on, more foods I ate, more of my meal plans and my exercise routines, then fill out the form above to get my FREE eBook “The Busy Mom’s Guide on How to Lose Weight Fast!”

 And don’t forget to tell me In the comments how much weight you want to lose.